lpapailiou/fac/README.md

 ### Lexical rules
 Lexical rules are applied when the toy code is scanned by the ``Scanner``.
-During this process, one or multiple characters will be transformed to so called tokens ('words of the code').
+During this process, one or multiple characters will be transformed to so-called tokens (i.e. words of the code).
 There is a limited set of allowed tokens, meaning that unknown tokens will result in an error automatically.

 The scanner used in this repository was generated with [jflex](https://jflex.de/).
 It can be found in the